aaronlby/DS-4300-Project/DS 4300 Project/README.md

 4. CB disadvantage-Limited Content Analysis: In many cases, it is difficult to extract the characteristics of the item from the item.
 In fact, in almost all practical situations, the item features we extract can only represent some aspects of the item, and cannot represent all aspects of the item.
 5. CB disadvantage-Over-specialization: Since the recommendation of CB only depends on the user's past preferences for certain items, the recommendations it generates will also be similar to the items the user liked in the past.
 If a person has only read articles related to recommendations before, CB will only recommend him more articles related to recommendations.
 It will not know that users may still like digital.
 6. CB disadvantage-New User Problem: The new user has no history of preferences, and naturally cannot obtain his profile, so he cannot generate recommendations for him.
 Of course, this problem CF also has.

+### Analysis/Conclusions:
+Each of the recommendations came up with different results.
+Since these two algorithms work on the different ways.
+One is focusing on users, The most similar results are the recommendations given through content-based filtering, especially with the first and third methods.